Cancer Research at the Maine Medical Center Research Institute

-- The Neuro Oncology Program remains on the leading edge of therapy by participating in basic, translational, and clinical research, in collaboration with Maine Center for Cancer Medicine and the Radiation Oncology Program.
+- The Neuro Oncology Program remains on the leading edge of therapy by participating in basic, translational, and clinical research, in collaboration with New England Cancer Specialists and the Radiation Oncology Program.

 MMC is a leader in the enrollment of patients to clinical trials, with an accrual rate nearly double the national benchmark for hospitals our size.
 Our trials span a wide range of options, including treatment trials from National Cancer Institute-sponsored cooperative groups and investigator-initiated studies as well as from pharmaceutical companies.
 We also offer symptom management and biomarkers trials.
 Our physicians strive to ensure that our patients have clinical trials options throughout their continuum of care from first diagnosis to recurrent disease.

 Basic and Translational Research: Today's Discoveries, Tomorrow's Cures

 Tomorrow's cures will be identified and tested at institutions like MMCRI.
 Scientists and doctors at Maine Medical Center and MMCRI are unlocking many of the mysteries surrounding cancer prevention, diagnosis, and care, and we are working hard to bring that knowledge as quickly as possible to patients.
 Basic research helps us better understand the underlying mechanisms of a disease, creating the foundation for breakthroughs in diagnosis and treatment.
 Translational research investigates ways to turn this knowledge into new diagnostics and treatments.